 The aim of this blog is to entertain, inform, educate and, occasionally, provoke a response.
-Each post is the work of the identified author(s) and any opinions expressed are those of the author(s) and do not reflect any consensus opinion of the West Wilts Ringing Group as a whole or any other associated organisation.
+Unless otherwise indicated, the blog posts are by Simon Tucker, the group secretary, otherwise each post is the work of the identified author(s) and any opinions expressed are those of the author(s) and do not reflect any consensus opinion of the West Wilts Ringing Group as a whole or any other associated organisation.
 At all times it is intended to conform to the social media guide lines published by the British Trust for Ornithology.
 Unless otherwise attributed these posts are written by Simon Tucker and I take full responsibility for all content and any errors.

 Hopefully, you will enjoy what we have to write.